Sanxia Historical Museum

 三峽歷史文物館-建築物外觀

-Address:18 Zhongshan Road, Sanxia District, New Taipei City 237
+Address:18 Zhongshan Road, Sanxia District, New Taipei City 237, Taiwan

-Address:18 Zhongshan Road, Sanxia District, New Taipei City 237
+Address:18 Zhongshan Road, Sanxia District, New Taipei City 237, Taiwan

 Transportation Methods:【Public Transportation】1.
-Take the train to Yingge Station and transfer to bus 5005 to get off at Sanxia Elementary School Station, then walk about 5 minutes to reach your destination.
-2. Take the train to Shulin Station and transfer to bus 802 to get off at Sanxia Elementary School Station, then walk about 5 minutes to reach your destination.
-3. Take the train to Banqiao Station and transfer to buses 702 or 910 to get off at Sanxia Elementary School Station, then walk about 5 minutes to reach your destination. 【Driving】1.
-Take National Highway 1 and exit at 99B-Hsinchu System Interchange, then take National Highway 3 towards Zhudong/Taipei, exit at 50B Interchange, and then proceed on Wenhua Road...
+Take the train to Yingge Station, then transfer to bus 5005 to get off at Sanxia Elementary School Station, and walk about 5 minutes to arrive.
+2. Take the train to Shulin Station, then transfer to bus 802 to get off at Sanxia Elementary School Station, and walk about 5 minutes to arrive.
+3. Take the train to Banqiao Station, then transfer to buses 702 or 910 to get off at Sanxia Elementary School Station, and walk about 5 minutes to arrive.【Driving】1.
+Take National Highway 1 and exit at 99B-Hsinchu System Exit, then take National Highway 3 towards Zhudong/Taipei, exit at 50B, and then take Wenhua Road...

 Recommended Hotel Bookings